bzon/jenkinsGitlabDevopsTutorial/README.md

 ## Add Webhook Integration in the Petclinic Repository for Push events

 - In your Petclinic project repository page, go to `Settings` -> `Integration` then `Add Webhook`.
-- Ensure that `Push Events` is the only one that just ticked.
+- Ensure that `Push Events` is the only one that is ticked.
 - Paste the `noted` parameters from the setup [above](#add-build-triggers-for-push-events).
 - The example below shows an example `Webhook` configuration.